-Assistance to Persons with Disabilities childcare occurs, the rate of pay, and the typical yearly amount paid, including school and vacation periods.
+income tax forms which itemize medical expenses that are expected to continue over the next 12 months; copies of cancelled checks that verify payments to a live-in aide; receipts or ticket stubs which verify transportation expenses directly related to medical care; writter verification by a doctor, hospital or clinic personnel of the anticipated medical costs to be incurred by the family and regular payments due or medical bills; written confirmation by the insurance company on employer of health insurance premiums to be paid by the family.
+Childcare Expenses Verification of childcare expenses must include the childcare provider's name, address and telephone number, the names of the children cared for the number of hours the childcare occurs, the rate of pay, and the typical yearly amount paid, including school and vacation periods.
 The Authority will require as documentation copies of receipts or cancelled checks indicating childcare payments.
-If the childcare provider is an individual, that person must provide a notarized statement of the amount they are charging the family for their services Written certification from a reliable professional that the disabled person requires the services of an attendant and/or the use of any auxiliary apparatus permitting him/her to be employed or function with sufficient independence thus enabling another family member to be employed; family's certification as to how much if any amount of reimbursement for any of the expenses of disability assistance they receive; and the following documentation: Attendant Care: • Attendant's written certification of amount received from the family, frequency of receipt, and hours of care provided; and • Certification of family and attendant and/or copies of cancelled checks family used to make payments.
-Auxiliary Apparatus: • Receipts for purchase or proof of monthly payments and maintenance expenses for auxiliary apparatus; and • In the case where the person with disabilities is employed, a statement from the employer that the auxiliary apparatus is necessary for employment.

-Residency At least two of the following documents: Utility bill (electric, water, refuse, telephone, cable, or gas) • Checking or savings account statement from a bank or credit union

-High school or college report card or transcript containing your address Lease or rental agreement

-Property tax bill, statement or receipt

-Letter or official correspondence from IRS or state tax office, or any federal or

-local government agency
+If the childcare provider is ar individual, that person must provide a notarized statement of the amount they are charging the family for their services Assistance to Persons with Disabilities Written certification from a reliable professional that the disabled person requires the services of an attendant and/or the use of any auxiliary apparatus permitting him/her to be employed or function with sufficient independence thus enabling another family member to be employed family's certification as to how much if any amount of reimbursement for any of the expenses of disability assistance they receive; and the following documentation: Attendant Care: • Attendant's writter certification of amount received from the family, frequency of receipt and hours of care provided; and • Certification of family and attendant and/or copies of cancelled checks family used to make payments Auxiliary Apparatus: • Receipts for purchase or proof of monthly payments and maintenance expenses for auxiliary apparatus; and • In the case where the person with disabilities is employed, a statement from the employer that the auxiliary apparatus is necessary for employment.
+Residency At least two of the following documents: Utility bill (electric, water, refuse, telephone, cable, or gas) Checking or savings account statement from a bank or credit union High school or college report card or transcript containing your address Lease or rental agreement Property tax bill, statement or receipt Letter or official correspondence from IRS or state tax office, or any federal or local government agency Deed/Title Mortgage Insurance Policy Voters registration Card Pay Stub Pension or retirement statement Court Order New Jersey Drivers License or ID Card Military Service Records Federal/State Tax Return Social Security Numbers The Authority must accept the following documentation as acceptable evidence of the social security number: An original SSN card issued by the Social Security Administration (SSA) An original SSA-issued document, which contains the name and SSN of the individual An original document issued by a federal, state, or local government agency, which contains the name and SSN of the individual.
+The Authority may only reject documentation of an SSN provided by an applicant or resident if the document is not an original document, if the original document has been altered, mutilated, is illegible, or if the document appears to be forged Displacement Status This verification may be obtained from source of displacement project reported

-Deed/Title

-Mortgage

-• Insurance Policy

-Voters registration Card

-Pay StubPension or retirement statement

-Court Order

-New Jersey Drivers License or ID Card

-Military Service Records

-Federal/State Tax Return

-Social Security Numbers The Authority must accept the following documentation as acceptable evidence of the social security number:

-• An original SSN card issued by the Social Security Administration (SSA)

-• An original SSA-issued document, which contains the name and SSN of the individual

-• An original document issued by a federal, state, or local government agency, which contains the name and SSN of the individual.

-The Authority may only reject documentation of an SSN provided by an applicant or resident if the document is not an original document, if the original document has been altered, mutilated, is illegible, or if the document appears to be forged

-Displacement Status This verification may be obtained from source of displacement project reported